rjseymour66/MySQL/README.md

 ## Window functions
 Similar to **GROUP BY**, except that the groups (or partitions), are not collapsed to a single row - all rows in the result set are returned.

+Think of this as exposing a window of rows to a function.

 To start, you code an aggregate window function by including the **OVER** clause.
 This clause defines the window that's used by the aggregate function.
 **OVER()** - uses a single parition.
 All the rows for that column will be the same value **OVER(PARTITION BY [column_name])** - partitions the result set by the column parameter.
 The aggregate function is performed and grouped by each unique value in the specified column.